About Statewide Variety Testing

 The college’s Variety Testing Team does the work and research for the farmers We perform variety research on public and private developed cultivars of corn, corn silage, soybean, peanut, cotton, grain sorghum, wheat, barley, rye, oat, triticale, canola, summer annual forages, and winter annual forages each crop year.
 The research is conducted in multiple geographic regions of Georgia to collect agronomic data such as yield, bloom date, maturity date, test weight, height, lodging, seed size and seed shattering; also, tests for resistance/tolerance to pests and disease.

 The information is published annually in four research reports which are made available to farmers, private industry, and other researchers in a timely manner.
-These reports are accessible through the winter crop and summer crop tabs at the top of our website.
+These reports are accessible in the section below.